vuejs/v2.vuejs.org/src/guide/comparison.md

 A few advantages here:

-- Many fewer implementation and stylistic decisions have to be made while writing a template
+- Fewer implementation and stylistic decisions have to be made while writing a template
 - A template will always be declarative
 - Any valid HTML is valid in a template
 - It reads more like English (e.g. for each item in items)